 We have a statutory requirement to prepare a Local Plan which covers the whole of the new Somerset West and Taunton area (excluding Exmoor National Park which produces its own Local Plan).

 We have started work on the Local Plan 2040.
 When adopted by the Council, it will replace the existing Local Plan documents of the former Taunton Deane Borough Council and West Somerset Council.

-We are now consulting on the Local Plan Issues and Options document.
-The consultation will take place from Monday 13 January to Monday 16 March 2020.
+We consulted on the Issues and Options document between Monday 13 January and Monday 16 March 2020.